openfaas/faas/guide/deployment_k8s.md

 * Install the CLI

 ```
-$ curl -sL cli.openfaas.com | sudo sh
+$ curl -sL https://cli.openfaas.com | sudo sh
 ```

+If you like you can also run the script via a non-root user.
+Then the faas-cli binary is downloaded to the current working directory instead.

-Then clone some samples to deploy on your cluster.
+* Then clone some samples to deploy on your cluster.

 ```
 $ git clone https://github.com/openfaas/faas-cli